War of 1812: American Northwest, 1813

 Oliver Hazard Perry's message to William Henry Harrison after the Battle of Lake Erie began thus: "We have met the enemy and they are ours".

 After Hull surrendered Detroit, General William Henry Harrison took command of the American Army of the Northwest.
 He set out to retake the city, which was now defended by Colonel Henry Procter and Tecumseh.
 A detachment of Harrison's army was defeated at Frenchtown along the River Raisin on 22 January 1813.
 Procter left the prisoners with an inadequate guard and his Potawatomie allies killed and scalped 60 captive Americans.
 The defeat ended Harrison's campaign against Detroit, but "Remember the River Raisin!" became a rallying cry for the Americans.

-In May 1813, Procter and Tecumseh set siege to Fort Meigs in northwestern Ohio.
+In May 1813, Procter, Tecumseh, and Roundhead set siege to Fort Meigs in northwestern Ohio.
 Tecumseh's fighters ambushed American reinforcements who arrived during the siege, but the fort held out.
 The fighters eventually began to disperse, forcing Procter and Tecumseh to return to Canada.
 Along the way they attempted to storm Fort Stephenson, a small American post on the Sandusky River near Lake Erie.
 They were repulsed with serious losses, marking the end of the Ohio campaign.

 Captain Oliver Hazard Perry fought the Battle of Lake Erie on 10 September 1813.
 His decisive victory at Put-in-Bay ensured American military control of the lake, improved American morale after a series of defeats and compelled the British to fall back from Detroit.
 This enabled General Harrison to launch another invasion of Upper Canada, which culminated in the American victory at the Battle of the Thames on 5 October 1813, where Tecumseh was killed.